jimz011/homekit-infused/README.md

 ## Lovelace setup by jimzz011 July 2019 (*updated: 29/06/2019)
 ### Changes (29/06/2019):
 BREAKING CHANGES THROUGHOUT THE ENTIRE SETUP!!!!
 If you have previously used my setup I have to warn you that the configuration for this setup is entirely different.
 Yes the result looks pretty much the same, but the current config is easier to manage and most important, it is almost 2000 lines of code less than before even with the added features!
+Unfortunately on the outside the setup looks a lot like the previous one, that is because I am pretty happy with the current design.
+This release is mostly based upon optimization, speed and attention to detail and future-proofing as everything is updated with current mods/cards/etc.

 Summary:
 - The entire interface is now dynamic, sizing happens based on the screen size, no longer are buttons a fixed dimension.
 This fixes spacing problems on larger screen phones like for example an iPhone Plus/Max, but also tablets benefit from this.
 And the beauty is that all buttons stay the same aspect ratio regardless of device.
 So say goodbye to weird rectangle looking buttons when viewed on larger screens and you can now enjoy square buttons at all times.